Delta456/box-cli-maker/README.md

 - 16 Inbuilt Colors and True Color Support 🎨
 - Custom Title Positions 📏
 - Make your own Terminal Box style 📦
-- Support for Tabbed and Multi Lines 📑
+- Support for Tabbed, Multi Lines and Line Wrapping 📑
 - Align the text according to the need 📐
 - Unicode, Emoji and [Windows Console](https://en.wikipedia.org/wiki/Windows_Console) Support 😋
 - Written in 🇬 🇴